cujojs/curl/README.md

 Loads dependencies and the executes callback.

 * ['dep1', 'dep2', 'dep3']: Module names or plugin-prefixed resource files
-* callback: Function to receive modules or resources
+* callback: Function to receive modules or resources.
+This is where you'd typically start up your app.

 ---------
 	curl(['dep1', 'dep2', 'dep3' /* etc */])